 Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash.
-The Company places its cash with high credit quality financial institutions and, by policy, generally limits the amount of credit exposure to any one financial institution.
-As of March 31, 2023, the Company has \$57,750 of credit risk for cash amounts held in a single institution that are in excess of amounts insured by the Federal Deposit Insurance Corporation.
+The Company places its cash with financial institutions and, by policy, generally limits the amount of credit exposure to any one financial institution.
+As of June 30, 2023, the Company had zero credit risk for cash amounts held in a single institution that are in excess of amounts insured by the Federal Deposit Insurance Corporation.